 Surfing is becoming more popular at the park, especially in the fall when the waves tend to be larger.
 Be sure to come prepared.
 Lake Superior’s waters are chilly!

 You’ll find Rainbow Trout, Lake Trout, Brook Trout, Whitefish, and salmon in the waters of Lake Superior.

 Brook Trout fishing is especially popular in the park.
 These fish love large submerged boulders and reefs, where they hide and ambush prey when it swims by.

 Some of the best lures to use when targeting Brook Trout include jig flies, spoons and spinners.
 A single hook puts less stress on the fish when you capture them, and ensures that they have a greater chance of survival upon release.

 Note that only one Brook Trout over 56 cm long may be kept with a sport fishing license, and zero Brook Trout may be kept with a conservation fishing license.

 Book your stay at Neys

 Neys Provincial Park is very busy this summer.
 Be sure to check our reservation page for availability or consider a fall visit.

-Neys offers a serviced campground for both tent and RV campers including a comfort station, however shower and laundry facilities are not available this season.
+Neys offers a serviced campground for both tent and RV campers including a comfort station.

 Neys Provincial Park awaits.
 Visit our online reservation service to book now.